(Likely, you’ll recognize the identity of this person of whom I’m writing.

 Churches, gardens, or a bridge that was quaint,

-Came into being by his brushes and paint.
+came into being through his brushes and paint.

 A cabin in the woods; a lighthouse by the sea;